-When a pushbutton is released, the output relay corresponding to that pushbutton will remain closed (maintain contact) until the next time the user presses the same pushbutton (see Section 4.2.4 on page 33 on how to set to this function).
+When the pushbutton is released, the output relay corresponding to that pushbutton will remain closed (maintain contact) until the next time the user presses the same pushbutton (see Section 4.2.4 on page 39 on how to set to this function).
 This type of contact is usually applied to external applications such as lights.

-4.2.2.8 3rd Speed Pushbutton Function
+4.2.2.8 3rd Speed Pushbutton Function (EX System only)

 This function allows the crane to travel an additional step beyond 2nd speed.
-For example, if the operator is pressing the UP pushbutton down to 2nd speed, pressing the 3rd speed pushbutton (with UP pushbutton still held at 2nd speed) will toggle between 2nd speed and 3rd speed (see Section 4.2.4 on page 33 on how to set to this function).
+For example, if the operator is pressing the UP pushbutton down to 2nd speed, pressing the 3rd speed pushbutton (with UP pushbutton still held at 2nd speed) will toggle between 2nd speed and 3rd speed (see Section 4.2.4 on page 39 on how to set to this function).

-4.2.2.9 Auxiliary STOP Pushbutton Function
+4.2.2.9 Auxiliary STOP Pushbutton Function (EX System only)

 The auxiliary STOP function acts as a 2nd emergency stop button.
-Other than by emergency stop button and transmitter power key switch, the receiver MAIN is also deactivated when this auxiliary STOP pushbutton is pressed (see Section 4.2.4 on page 33 on how to set to this function).
+Other than by emergency stop button and transmitter power key switch, the receiver MAIN is also deactivated when this auxiliary stop pushbutton is pressed (see Section 4.2.4 on page 39 on how to set to this function).